alt-ctrl-code/home/LOGGING.md

 > __Good Design Rule:__ application log lines should be output formatted as JSON in production.

-You will note that the parameters in the line `new ConsoleLogger(`@myscope/mypackage/MyClass`,new JSONFormatter(),LoggerLevel.INFO);` are clunky, and that's because the ConsoleLogger doesn't quite meet the second part of our design expectation, that logging should be specific severity and by _context_.
+You will note that the parameters in the line `new ConsoleLogger(`@myscope/mypackage/MyClass`,new JSONFormatter(),LoggerLevel.INFO);` are clumsy, and that's because the ConsoleLogger doesn't quite meet the second part of our design expectation, that logging should be specific severity and by _context_.
 We provide a contextual category, and we write it to the log line, but it isn't actually used to determine if a log line should be output.
 Ideally, we should determine the severity level by the context category that the logger is defined with, which we do with the `ConfigurableLogger`.